biggie-boss/LoreRim/README.md

 - Aegisbane now deals 20% more damage to enemies who are blocking.
 - Aetherial Armor from Legends of Aetherium buffed to make it more unique and not be so much worse than the Tools of Kagrenac version.
+- Akaviri Armor now has an enchanted variant in Sky Haven
 - Angi's bow is no longer breakable.
 It's now also a Skyforge Steel light bow in terms of stats (she said it's been in her family for generations and she's a nord)
 - Ahzidal's Boots are now 10/15% stronger spells.
 I found a funny when I was editing these.
 It SAID 10% reduction but it was only 5% lol.
 - Auriel's bow given 50% more charge.